 Tragus Piercing Swelling

-Tragus piercings are really cool and stylish — they’re kind of a step up from your regular earlobe piercing.
-Since they’re a relatively new trend, it’s best to get it pierced at an experienced and reputable tattoo parlor or piercing shop.
+Tragus piercings are currently going through a popular phase — they’re kind of a step up from your regular earlobe piercing.
+Since they’re a relatively new trend, it’s best to get them pierced at an experienced and reputable tattoo parlor or piercing shop.

-Swelling with a tragus piercing should only be a cause for concern if it doesn’t seem to be going away or is getting worse.
+Swelling with a tragus piercing should only be a cause for concern if it isn’t reducing over time or is worsening.
 A few days of swelling and soreness shouldn’t be cause for alarm.
 If the swelling is accompanied by prolonged redness, discharge and overwhelming pain, you may be dealing with an infection.

 The Risk of Tragus Piercings

-Piercings in more fleshy areas with more blood flow heal relatively fast with little complications.
-Tragus piercings are a little bit more complicated.
-They can actually take much longer to fully recover because you’re piercing through cartilage.
-Tragus piercings take about three to six months to heal, while earlobe piercings, for example, only take about six to eight weeks to heal.
+Piercings in fleshy areas with high blood flow heal quickly with few complications.
+Tragus piercings are a little bit more complex.
+They can actually take much longer to recover because the piercing is going through tough cartilage which has notoriously low blood flow.

 Along with taking longer to heal, cartilage piercings are also more prone to swelling and infection.
-This is because there’s less blood flow to cartilage, meaning that our infection-fighting cells arrive in smaller numbers when needed.
+This is also due to the lack of blood flow to the cartilage, which means that our infection-fighting cells arrive in smaller numbers when needed.

 Causes of Swollen Tragus Piercings

 The first thing to note is that mild swelling for a couple of days after the procedure is definitely to be expected.
-You’ve just had a needle poked through our ear after all.
-However, if the swelling lingers, or continues to get worse instead of better, then there may be other factors at play.
+You’ve just had a needle poked through your skin after all.
+However, if the swelling lingers or continues to get worse instead of better, other factors may be at play.

 If you’re not cleaning your piercing and the surrounding area properly, bacteria will find its way in.
 Any experienced or reputable piercer will give you detailed aftercare cleaning instructions.
-This usually involves cleaning your piercing twice a day with salt-water or a saline solution.
+This usually involves cleaning your piercing twice daily with salt water or a saline solution.
 If you neglect to do this, you’re putting yourself at a higher risk for infection.

 Continually playing with or touching your new piercing is a sure way to transfer germs and bacteria.
 Remember that swelling occurs as a natural reaction to an infection.
 This is your body’s defense system in full action.
-Touching your new jewelry with your dirty fingers can help trap dirt in the pierced hole.
-If you’re just dying to touch it, clean your hands thoroughly with a good antibacterial soap beforehand, and keep touching to an absolute minimum.
+Touching your new jewelry with unwashed hands can help trap dirt in the piercing hole.
+If you’re dying to touch it, clean your hands thoroughly with a good antibacterial soap beforehand, and keep touching to an absolute minimum.

 Anything that isn’t sterile or sanitary that comes in contact with your piercing can contribute to swelling.
 If you have long hair that hangs over your ears, it can get caught in the piercing.
 This can irritate the wound and expose it to more bacteria.
 Be sure to keep your hair tied up during the first couple of weeks — that applies to dudes, too!

 If the jewelry has been screwed on too tightly, there might not be enough oxygen getting to the wound.
 Like any other open wound, piercings need room to breathe.
 If not given sufficient oxygen, the risk of infection increases as the wound will take longer to heal.

 Is It An Infection?

-If it’s just a bit of swelling, monitor it for a couple of days.
-If the swelling isn’t going away or getting worse, be on alert for infection.
+If it’s just a bit of swelling, monitor it for a few days.
+If the swelling isn’t going away or worsening, be alert for infection.
 Since tragus piercings have a longer healing time, the chances of infection are higher.
 Look out for symptoms like: